BSCB Training and Conference Team

 The BSCB Inter-agency Training Programme aims to increase participants’ knowledge and skills in the field of child protection and safeguarding in order to provide high quality services and improve outcomes for children, young people and their families and carers.

 It's our objective to deliver quality training in a safe and reflective environment, and to offer opportunities to all participants to support their own professional development.

-To be considered for one of the BSCB training courses you should follow the steps outlined on pages 5 to 6 of the training programme and complete the application form.
+To be considered for one of the BSCB training courses you should follow the steps outlined on page 4 of the training programme and complete the application form.

 Course programme and application form

 Please read the training pathways and course descriptions in the training programme before applying to ensure you’re booking the correct training.